-5.1.1 Higgs boson measurements
+5.1.1.
+Higgs boson measurements

 The distinctive pattern of VBF production, characterized by two jets with considerable angular separation in pseudorapidity and a high dijet invariant mass, was exploited for dedicated parking triggers that collected data in 2012, corresponding to \mathcal{L}{int} of about 18.3 fb-1.
-This inclusive trigger required two jets with p_T greater than 35 and 30 GeV, respectively, $|\Delta \eta{jj}| > 3.5$, and $m{jj} > 700$ GeV.
-Two analyses were performed assuming a VBF production mode: a search for invisible Higgs boson decays [104], and a search for the SM Higgs boson decaying to a bottom quark-antiquark pair [105].
+This inclusive trigger required two jets with p{T} greater than 35 and 30 GeV, respectively, $|\Delta \eta{jj}| > 3.5$, and $m{jj} > 700$ GeV.
+Two analyses were performed assuming a VBF production mode: a search for invisible Higgs boson decays [106], and a search for the SM Higgs boson decaying to a bottom quark-antiquark pair [107].

 In both cases, the analysis sensitivity was significantly enhanced by the use of triggers recorded in the parked data stream.
 This trigger strategy has been resumed and refined in Run 3, as discussed in Section 6.2.1.

 Similarly, new trigger paths with lower thresholds on the object transverse momentum were exploited to target both hadronic and leptonic decays of the tau lepton.
-In particular, the requirement of two isolated $\tau{\rm h}$ objects, each with $p{\rm T} > 35\,{\rm GeV}$ and $|\eta| < 2.1$ enhanced the search for H $\to \tau\tau$ decays in both SM [106] and BSM [107] scenarios.
+In particular, the requirement of two isolated τ_h objects, each with $p_T > 35$ GeV and $|\eta| < 2.1$ enhanced the search for H $\rightarrow \tau\tau$ decays in both SM [108] and BSM [109] scenarios.

-5.1.2 Dimuon final states for B physics
+5.1.2.
+Dimuon final states for B physics

 Final states with two muons provide a clean and distinctive experimental signature to identify interesting and rare processes involving for example b hadron, charmonium, or bottomonium decays.
-Inclusive low- p_T dimuon triggers without any mass constraint are ideal to cover a wide breadth of B physics analyses with maximum acceptance and simplicity, and were thus employed in CMS starting from 2011.
-In 2012, the instantaneous luminosity delivered by the LHC doubled relative to 2011, reaching $8 \times 10^{33} \text{cm}^{-2} \text{s}^{-1}$ and saturating the prompt event processing capacity of CMS.
+Inclusive low-p_T dimuon triggers without any mass constraint are ideal to cover a wide breadth of B physics analyses with maximum acceptance and simplicity, and were thus employed in CMS starting from 2011.
+In 2012, the instantaneous luminosity delivered by the LHC doubled relative to 2011, reaching 8×10^{33} cm-2 s-1 and saturating the prompt event processing capacity of CMS.
 Dimuon triggers were nevertheless retained in 2012 but the reconstruction of collected events was postponed to 2013, during the LS1 of the LHC.
-This parked dimuon data set collected in 2012 allowed CMS to make important contributions to the accurate measurements of various b quark hadron lifetimes, including the rare and heavy B_c meson and the B_s meson in two final states corresponding to different mass eigenstate admixtures [108].
-Moreover, CMS contributed to the measurement of angular parameters of the decays $B^0 \to K^(892)^0 \mu^+ \mu^-$ [109, 110], $B^+ \to K \mu^+ \mu^-$ [111], and $B^+ \to K^(892)^+ \mu^+ \mu^-$ [112], which are sensitive to new physics contributions in processes described by "penguin" diagrams and relevant to the ongoing puzzle surrounding flavor anomalies [24].
+This parked dimuon data set collected in 2012 allowed CMS to make important contributions to the accurate measurements of various b quark hadron lifetimes, including the rare and heavy Bc meson and the ${ m B_s}$ meson in two final states corresponding to different mass eigenstate admixtures [110].
+Moreover, CMS contributed to the measurement of angular parameters of the decays $B^0 \to K^(892)^0 \mu^+ \mu^-$ [111,112], $B^+ \to K^+ \mu^+ \mu^-$ [113], and $B^+ \to K^(892)^+ \mu^+ \mu^-$ [114], which are sensitive to new physics contributions in processes described by "penguin" diagrams and relevant to the ongoing puzzle surrounding flavor anomalies [24].
 In Run 2, inclusive dimuon triggers could not be maintained anymore because both the instantaneous luminosity and the center-of-mass energy nearly doubled relative to 2012.
 To keep the rate under control, these triggers were replaced by more complex and restrictive triggers, which were used to collect data in the prompt data sets.
-Additional requirements beyond the presence of two muons were applied, such as additional tracks to form three- or four-body vertices, dimuon mass requirements, higher dimuon $p{\rm T}$ thresholds, and displacement conditions.
+Additional requirements beyond the presence of two muons were applied, such as additional tracks to form three- or four-body vertices, dimuon mass requirements, higher dimuon p_T thresholds, and displacement conditions.
 Starting from 2022, thanks to a different resource allocation and to the enhanced capacity of the CMS DAQ and computing systems in Run 3, inclusive dimuon triggers were reinstated, as discussed in Section 6.1.3.

-5.1.3 Searches for BSM physics
+5.1.3.
+Searches for BSM physics